peterhinch/micropython-font-to-py/README.md

 # Limitations

-By default the ASCII character set from `chr(32)` to `chr(126)` is supported but command line arguments enable the range to be modified with extended ASCII characters to `chr(255)` being included if required.
 Kerning is not supported.
 Fonts are one bit per pixel.
-This does not rule out colour displays: the device driver can add colour information at the rendering stage.
-It does assume that all pixels of a character are rendered identically.
+Colour displays are supported by the `CWriter` class which adds colour information at the rendering stage.
+This assumes that all pixels of a character are coloured identically.

 Converting font files programmatically works best for larger fonts.
 For small fonts, like the 8*8 default used by the SSD1306 driver, it is best to use hand-designed binary font files: these are optiised for rendering at a specific size.

+By default the `font_to_py.py` utility produces the ASCII character set from `chr(32)` to `chr(126)` inclusive.
+Command line options enable the character set to be modified to include extended ASCII.
+Alternative sets may be specified such as non-English languages or limited, non-contiguous sets for specialist applications.

 # Font file interface

 A font file is imported in the usual way e.g. `import font14`.
-It contains the following methods which return values defined by the arguments which were provided to font-to-py:
+It contains the following methods which return values defined by the arguments which were provided to `font_to_py.py`:

 `height` Returns height in pixels.
 `max_width` Returns maximum width of a glyph in pixels.
 `hmap` Returns `True` if font is horizontally mapped.
-Should return `True`
 `reverse` Returns `True` if bit reversal was specified.
-Should return `False`
 `monospaced` Returns `True` if monospaced rendering was specified.
 `min_ch` Returns the ordinal value of the lowest character in the file.
 `max_ch` Returns the ordinal value of the highest character in the file.